 Today, much of the locale’s hype revolves around the string of developments north of the condo – where you’ll find the ‘trio-polis’ (as I like to call it) – split into the Media-, Fusionopolis- and Bio-polis.

-It is also equidistant (5-min drive) from the famous Queenstown Shopping Centre (and adjacent Alexandra IKEA) to the east, as well as the NUS/NUH campus-combination to the west.
+It is also equidistant (5-min drive) from the famous Queensway Shopping Centre (and adjacent Alexandra IKEA) to the east, as well as the NUS (National University of Singapore) and NUH (National University Hospital) campus combination to the west.

-It’s well-supplied amenities-wise (if you drive), though it’s biggest issue lies in walking distance to the nearest MRT station (hint: not close).
+It’s well-supplied amenities-wise (if you drive), though its biggest issue lies in walking distance to the nearest MRT station, which would be the Kent Ridge MRT station.

 |Grocery Shops||Distance From Condo (& Est. Walk Time)|